 - Inform the Director of Human Resources of the decision;

 - Inform the Executive Dean / Head of Department of the decision.

-If the Chief Operating Officer decides that the appeal should be upheld, he/she will inform the Director of Human Resources and Executive Dean/ Head of Department what action should be taken.
+If the Chief of Operations and Estates decides that the appeal should be upheld, he/she will inform the Director of Human Resources and Executive Dean/ Head of Department what action should be taken.

 If the decision to dismiss is upheld, the contractual notice period will commence on the date of the appeal meeting.